willc-code/dev.py/README.md

 # Dev-py 🐍

+it's a common sight in a tech office - quiet with faint smell of coffee, and keyboards clacking away.
+Software Engineers were at it.
+Glued for hours in front of the screen.
+It's what I see on a daily basis.
+The black screen with colourful characters has always been a little intimidating.
+One day, I decided to face my fears, and no longer wanting to feel like an outsider....

-A personal repository documenting my passion project of learning Python from scratch.
+Welcome!
+This is a personal repository documenting my passion project of learning Python from scratch.

 I have background in tech sales, data analysis and product management.
+Fortunately, I did not study CS or IT in university.
+No prize for guessing my university major.
+So here I am!
 I'm building coding skills to better understand software development and to eventually build tools that solve real business problems.

 ## About Me
 - 💼 Product & Growth Manager at an AgriTech IoT solutions company